llvm/circt/docs/RationaleHW-SV.md

 There are often many different ways to represent a piece of logic in the IR, and things will work better together if we keep the compiler consistent.

-First, unlike something like LLVM IR, keep in mind that the RTL dialect is a model of hardware -- each operation generally corresponds to an instance of hardware, it is not an "instruction" that is executed by an imperative CPU.
+First, unlike something like LLVM IR, keep in mind that the HW dialect is a model of hardware -- each operation generally corresponds to an instance of hardware, it is not an "instruction" that is executed by an imperative CPU.
 As such, the primary concerns are area and latency, not "number of operations